KenLHua/HideYoutubeShorts/README.md

 [x] Hide videos with descriptions containing "#shorts"

+Notes
+* Only hides videos within https://www.youtube.com/feed/subscriptions, other videos found in search or anywhere else isn't touched
+* Tested only with list view

 Issues

 * Youtube lazy loads video duration, if script attempts to filter when no time is available, filter by time will be skipped